ukoda/lcd4linux-ax206/README.md

 ## Core issues to address

 - The confiuration options used by lcd4linux at runtime were originally conceived for mono text LCDs, not colour graphics LCDs.
 There are bugs with some colour names, such as 'white', not working.
 These can be worked around but I wish get to the bottom it so common sense conf files can be used.

-- There appears to be a Python plug in that is worth investigating, see https://neutrino-images.de/wiki/lcd4linux/plugin_python

 ### Variables not being defined